Family And Childrens Association

 How does Family And Childrens Association spend its money?

 Family And Childrens Association directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Family And Childrens Association tax-deductible?